-Grows in quiet, fresh to slightly brackish tidal waters, and is also found in ponds and reservoirs.
-Often grows in soft, fertile mud.
+Quiet, fresh to slightly brackish tidal waters; also found in ponds and reservoirs

 Found in the upper and middle Chesapeake Bay and tidal tributaries, such as creeks and rivers, throughout the Chesapeake Bay watershed.